Comparison of quantum state protection against decoherence via weak measurement, a survey: Weak measurement and quantum measurement reversal

 \section{Weak measurement and quantum measurement reversal}

-The notion of combining WM and QMR was first introduced in \cite{lab7}, where the WM must have adjusting strength to make the system less disturb.
+The notion of combining WM and QMR is first introduced in \cite{lab23}, where the WM must have adjusting strength to make the system less disturbed.
 In other words, by applying WM the information extracted from a quantum system is deliberately limited, to avoid the measured system's state from randomly collapsing towards an eigenstate.
-Therefore it would be possible to restore the initial state by applying some operations \cite{lab46}.
+Therefore it would be possible to restore the initial state by applying some operations \cite{lab46,lab46a,lab46b,lab46c,lab46d,lab46e}.
 In WMQMR protection scheme, a WM and its reversing measurement are introduced before and after the decoherence channel, respectively \cite{lab23}.
 The schematic diagram of WMQMR scheme is represented in Fig. \ref{fig1}.

 In this scheme, first, a WM is applied on the qubit to move it toward the ground state and reduce the weight of the excited state $\lvert 1\rangle$ (to make it less vulnerable to the effects of the noise).
-The corresponding map of the WM with strength $p1$ on the qubit in the computational basis $\left\{\lvert 0\rangle, \lvert 1\rangle\right\}$ can be written as
+The corresponding map of the WM with strength $p_1$ on the qubit in the computational basis $\left\{\lvert 0\rangle, \lvert 1\rangle\right\}$ can be written as

 After the decoherence the QMR is applied to restore the weight of the excited state and recover the initial state.
-The corresponding map of the QMR with strength p2 in the computational basis can be represented as
+The corresponding map of the QMR with strength $p_2$ in the computational basis can be represented as

 To perform the WM, a device is needed to monitor the qubit indirectly.
 When the device has no signal (called as null result case), the qubit is partially collapsed and the WM has successfully applied.
 However, if the device has signals the result must be discarded \cite{lab47}.
 Due to the failure rate of the WM the WMQMR is a probabilistic scheme with limited success probability.
-In fact, there is a tradeoff between information gain and reversibility in WM which is proved in \cite{lab48} and is one of distinct features of WM.
 Hence in WMQMR the tradeoff between success probability and fidelity is unavoidable which depends on the strength of the WM.
+In fact, there is a tradeoff between information gain and reversibility in WM which is proved in \cite{lab48,lab48a,lab48b} and is one of the distinct features of WM.
+Particularly, the full trade-off relations among information gain, state disturbance and reversibility of WMQMR is driven in \cite{lab48c}.